Next Pilgrimage: Late JUNE/ Early July 2027

 Indian culture is drastically different than what one might be accustomed to in the West, especially in rural India.
 Mountain culture is dictated by hardship and hard work, as well as communion with the environment.
 Participants might be amazed and surprised by the amount of work women do in the community.
 Please be respectful to the traditions and customs, and practice being an observer.
 Some things you see might be contrary to your beliefs; however, we ask that you maintain an attitude of acceptance and curiosity.
 Any questions you might have along the way, please feel free to ask Mohan or Khushi and they will advise you accordingly, or just follow their lead.
 Please note the following cultural considerations:

-• Participants are expected to dress modestly and in line with local cultural norms.
-Shorts (long shorts for men are ok), tank tops, and other tight or revealing clothing is not appropriate at the retreat site.
-Tight yoga leggings are not permitted without longer tops to cover the backside.
+- Participants are expected to dress modestly and in line with local cultural norms.
+Shorts (long shorts for men are ok), tank tops, and other tight or revealing clothing is not appropriate at the monasteries, nor is showing legs for womxn

-• Temperature variation from the valley regions to mountain sites is considerable therefore clothes for warm bright days and cool nights is advisable (light fleece, shawl or jacket).
-If you are visiting local villages Indian traditional clothes are the best, and western clothing (jeans/t-shirt etc.) is acceptable as long as it is not revealing.
+- Temperature variation from the valley regions to mountain sites is considerable therefore clothes for warm bright days and cool nights is advisable (light fleece, shawl or jacket).

 REGISTRATION & CANCELLATION